 As universities and schools move courses online and remote work continues to become the norm, more individuals are seeing the benefits of video conferencing.
-Video conferencing has advanced greatly, with Zoom likely emerging as the most important communication tool of 2020.
+Video conferencing has advanced greatly, with Zoom likely emerging as the most important communication tool.

 With a 400% increase in the number of employees working from home at least once a week over the last decade, there’s never been a greater need for Zoom conferencing.